 Medical negligence is when the doctor or pharmacist gives you medicines that interact and cause you harm.

-You have a medical negligence compensation claim, and your expert medical negligence solicitor will fight that claim for compensation on your behalf.
+You may have a medication errors compensation claim, and your expert medical negligence solicitor will fight that claim for compensation on your behalf.

 Clarithromycin interactions with other medications